 Do you have questions about Guillain-Barré Syndrome (GBS)?
 This rare condition causes your immune system to target portions of your body improperly.
 As a result, individuals affected by GBS often experience numbness, pain, and weakness in their extremities.

-Our Sadaka Associates Vaccine Injury Help Center team can provide you with information about Guillain-Barré syndrome, recovery time, and prognosis.
+Our Sadaka Law Vaccine Injury Help Center team can provide you with information about Guillain-Barré syndrome, recovery time, and prognosis.
 Please find out more about this medical condition by calling us at 201-266-5670.

 Basic Facts About Guillain-Barré Syndrome